A-Tirta/Restoran/README.md

 # Resto

-Don't forget to add virtual env
+Don't forget to make a virtual env